General Information

 Besides the elected Members of the Legislative Assembly, two organizations have been granted the privilege of using the Legislative Chambers during the legislature's December recess: the British Columbia Youth Parliament (since 1924, except during its sessions of the late 1940s and early 1950s) and the British Columbia Universities' Model Parliament.

-Text ("History") taken from Wikipedia article "British Columbia Parliament Buildings" on 20 June 2019 under the license CC-BY-SA 3.0.
+Text imported from Wikipedia article "British Columbia Parliament Buildings" and modified on June 20, 2019 according to the CC-BY-SA 4.0 International license.

 Participants